CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ### Flags

-Flags, that can be used in different entiries, can also be made in json, allowing it to be used in pocket restrictions and EoC checks, or having a json flag and information in json, while being backed in code
+Flags, that can be used in different entries, can also be made in json, allowing it to be used in pocket restrictions and EoC checks, or having a json flag and information in json, while being backed in code

 ```c++